Concrete recycling: A concrete plan to save $$$

 Sand or fine stockpiles

-Today's consumers are far more environmentally conscious, and want their contractors to recycle and reduce waste.
-Onsite concrete recycling is a great marketing opportunity for contractors and it can help you grow your business while saving money and helping the planet!
-To find out more about the pros and cons of crushing concrete check out our blog!
+Today's consumers are far more environmentally conscious and want their contractors to recycle and reduce waste.
+Onsite concrete recycling is a great marketing opportunity for contractors, and it can help you grow your business while saving money and helping the planet!

 How much does it cost to recycle concrete?